ANESTHESIOLOGY Daily News

 Bryan Chow, MD, Catherine Kuo, MD, Rohesh J. Fernando, MD, FASE, FASA, and Elizabeth B. Malinzak, MD, FASA

 New guidelines for fasting and anesthesia underwent a rigorous review before being published in Anesthesiology in February 2023.
-That review and subsequent update served as the foundation for Saturday’s session, “From the Old to the New: Fasting Guidelines and Aspiration Risk With Anesthesia.”
+That review and subsequent update served as the foundation for the 2023 session, “From the Old to the New: Fasting Guidelines and Aspiration Risk With Anesthesia.”

 Catherine Kuo, MD, an Anesthesiologist at Advocate Health in Milwaukee, Wisconsin, was part of the group that helped write those guidelines, and she said they were developed using the Grading of Recommendations, Assessment, Development, and Evaluation (GRADE) methodology as a framework.